apache/flink-web/reviewing-prs.md

 Some code style guidelines can be found in the [Flink Code Style Page]({{ site.baseurl }}/contribute-code.html#code-style)

-## Review Template
+## Review with the @flinkbot

-The "Review Progress" section is posted at the end of the description of every new pull request.
+The Flink community is using a service called [@flinkbot](https://github.com/flinkbot) to help with the review of the pull requests.

+The bot automatically posts a comment tracking the review progress for each new pull request:

 ```
 ### Review Progress <!-- NOTE: DO NOT REMOVE THIS SECTION! -->